How Hormones Fit Into Breast Cancer Treatment

-A. OK, you’re understandably confused.
-Hormone therapy is different than hormone REPLACEMENT therapy (HRT).
-HRT has been used for years to treat symptoms of menopause by increasing the level of certain hormones in your body, hormones whose level is dropping as your body slows down with age.
-HRT is NOT recommended for breast cancer survivors; and healthy women are cautioned about its use, since it’s been shown to raise the risk of breast cancer.
+There is a common, and completely understandable, misconception out there that women with breast cancer are not supposed to undergo hormone therapy.
+But hormone therapy is different than hormone REPLACEMENT therapy (HRT).
+Hormone replacement therapy has been used for years to treat symptoms of menopause by increasing the level of certain hormones in your body, hormones whose level is dropping as your body slows down with age.
+Hormone replacement therapy is NOT recommended for breast cancer survivors; and healthy women are cautioned about its use, since it’s been shown to raise the risk of breast cancer.

-Hormone therapy, on the other hand, is using drugs to block the production of hormones in your body, or to block the hormones’ ability to attach themselves to your cells.
+Hormone therapy, on the other hand, involves the use of drugs to block the production of hormones in your body, or to block the hormones’ ability to attach themselves to your cells.
 Certain types of breast cancer rely on hormones to grow.
 Without the necessary hormones, cancer cells die, and the spread of the disease is stopped.

-A. Sure.
-We hear about hormones (often “raging hormones”) all our lives, but what are they, exactly?
-Wikipedia tells us that a hormone “is a chemical messenger that carries a signal from one cell (or group of cells) to another via the blood… In general, hormones regulate the function of their target cells, i.e., cells that express a receptor for the hormone.”
-Hormones, secreted by your glands (including thyroid, adrenal, et. al.) are involved in almost every biological process, including reproduction, metabolism, growth, and disease protection.
+Secreted by your glands (including thyroid, adrenal, et. al.), hormones are involved in almost every biological process, including reproduction, metabolism, growth, and disease protection.
 Basically, we’d be nowhere without hormones; they keep us alive and functioning.
 When they’re all in balance, we do fine; when they get out of whack (as they do during menopause), we feel it.
 Hot flashes, weight gain, sleeplessness, and nasty mood swings are all signs that our female sex hormone levels are dropping.

 Estrogen plays a huge role in a number of biological processes.
-It impacts our ability to bear children, and our weight (by controlling the speed of our metabolism, which is why we gain weight after menopause).
+It impacts our ability to bear children as well as our weight (by controlling the speed of our metabolism, which is why we gain weight after menopause).
 It accelerates our growth during adolescence.
 It helps our circulation, and the elasticity of our skin (which is one reason why, as we grow older and estrogen production slows, we become increasingly wrinkled).
 It increases our HDL, and decreases our LDL, both of which help our cholesterol level.
 It even helps us breathe, by keeping the cells in our lungs elastic.